vigneswara-propelo/harness-core-ui/README.md

 1. To run this script "dev": "NODE_ENV=development webpack-dev-server --progress", just change it to "dev": "cross-env NODE_ENV=development webpack-dev-server --progress"
 2. To run shell script "setup-github-registry": "sh scripts/setup-github-registry.sh", just change it to "setup-github-registry": "cross-env scripts/setup-github-registry.sh"

-> Note: Similary you can update the scripts part wherever needed as per above to run in windows environment.
+> Note: Similarly you can update the scripts part wherever needed as per above to run in Windows environment.